-Importance of Company Checks
+Importance of a Company Check

-With new businesses springing up in the UK at over 400000 per year investors, quite rightly, like to know how they are doing before they will offer finance for further growth.
+A Company check is an essential commercial tool.
+With new businesses springing up in the UK at over 400,000 per year investors, quite rightly, like to know how they are doing before they will offer finance for further growth.
 Suppliers to any business need to be reasonably sure that they will be paid for their goods or services and consumers may wish to get some details of a business before they purchase from it.
 In years gone by that meant a lot of word of mouth advertising, not a bad thing, expensive searches by private investigators or a willingness to take pot luck.
-The term Company Checks was not in common usage.
+The term ‘Company Check’ was not then in common usage.

-The idea of credit checks or getting a credit reference was something done by banks or building societies before they loaned you money and they tended to arrive at a figure guided by wages/salary and any outstanding overdrafts without a lot of emphasis on ability to pay or in the case of company checks how many defaults they had.
+The idea of credit checks or getting a credit reference was something done by banks or building societies before they loaned you money and they tended to arrive at a figure guided by wages/salary and any outstanding overdrafts without a lot of emphasis on ability to pay or in the case of a company check how many defaults they had.
 To perform a modern company check UK firms take as many financial aspects of a person or company that are available, including record of payment and ability to pay, to provide a comprehensive credit rating.